 Related:- How to use Semrush to grow your Blog

-What would you do if you have a perfect domain name and can’t control it anymore?
+What would you do if you had a perfect domain name and couldn’t control it anymore?
 Yes, you would sell it.

 You can find thousands of quality websites/domains through Flippa.
 Many of these domains have a good reputation.
-The best thing is that you can check their monthly traffic volume, earnings (Adsense, affiliate revenue, Stripe, or any other income stream), and net profits.
+You can check their monthly traffic volume, earnings (Adsense, affiliate revenue, Stripe, or any other income stream), and net profits.

 Head over your browser to Google.com.
-Use this search query to find out whether Googlebot indexes that domain or not.
+Use this search query to determine whether Googlebot indexes that domain.
 Alternatively, you can also use Bing or Yahoo search engines.
-But I recommend using Google to find not yet registered domains because Google crawls new websites more speedily than other search engines.
+But I recommend using Google to find not yet registered domains because Google crawls new websites faster than other search engines.

 site:exampledomain.com